 Mittens!
 Who knew?
 Well apparently lots of people but us.
 Luckily my cousins who had twins gave us a whole baggy full which was great because AB loves to grab her face and scratch it.
 A friend’s mom told me that when my friend was a baby she scratched her eye and had to get surgery on it.
 NO THANKS.
 Mittens for life!

-First Aid Kit – If a family member makes you one with Gripe Water, Hyland’s teething tablets, a thermometer, baby Tylenol, and all the basics, they’ll become your favorite relative.
+First Aid Kit – If a family member makes you one with Gripe Water, a thermometer, baby Tylenol, and all the basics, they’ll become your favorite relative.
 On that note, I’m told Gripe Water is the answer to all your woes.
-I have no proof, but I do put in a dose with her bed time bottle and anytime she’s extra gassy and she’s less fussy afterwards, so there’s that.
+I have no proof, but I do put in a dose with her bedtime bottle and anytime she’s extra gassy and she’s less fussy afterward, so there’s that.